pytorch/glow/docs/Optimizations.md

   (`UntilFixedPoint`).
 Default: `OnePass`.

-- `DCERequiredMode`: An enum representing whether DCE is required before a pass is run (`RequireDCEBefore`), or not at all (`NoDCERequirement`).
+- `DCERequiredMode`: An enum representing whether DCE is required before a pass is run (`BeforePass`), or not at all (`None`).
 Running DCE is often required in order to make sure the number of users for each Node is up to date.
-Default: `DCERequiredMode`.
+Default: `BeforePass`.

 - `EnabledCompilationModes`: A set of `CompilationMode`s representing which mode(s) the pass should run under.
 Default: `{Infer, Train}`.